mridulrb/Tovit/README.md

 - Community cooperation where people can list out the supplies they have and are willing to contribute and connecting more utility services such as emergency services and ambulatory services.
 - Sending checkpoint information directly to damins rather than an email.
 - Sending checkpoint check-ins to a hospital directly from the admin portal.
+- We will work on adding more to the chat bot such as voice integration.

 ## License